tony-waters/tony-waters.github.io/_posts/2015-03-29-web-components-using-angular-part-2.md

 <pre>
   Given a MonthPicker directive
     when in default mode
-      should have a months object with the 12 months should create 12 buttons
+      it should have a months object with the 12 months it should create 12 buttons
-      should have labels on the buttons corresponding to the months should mark a single button clicked as active should return single month corresponding to selected button when in multi mode
+      it should have labels on the buttons corresponding to the months it should mark a single button clicked as active it should return single month corresponding to selected button when in multi mode
-      should mark all buttons clicked as active should toggle active buttons to inactive
-      should return months corresponding to selected buttons
+      it should mark all buttons clicked as active it should toggle active buttons to inactive it should return months corresponding to selected buttons

 </pre>